Charles Grodin

 Grodin made his acting debut in 1958 appearing in the NBC anthology series Decision.
 He then appeared in numerous TV serials throughout the next decade.
 He made frequent appearances on The Tonight Show starring Johnny Carson and Late Night with David Letterman.
 He won the Primetime Emmy Award for Outstanding Writing for a Variety Special for the Paul Simon Special (1978) alongside Chevy Chase, Lorne Michaels, Paul Simon, and Lily Tomlin.
 He portrayed Carl Shapiro in the miniseries Madoff (2016).

-Grodin wrote eight books and three plays and became a talk show host on CNBC and in 2000 a political commentator for 60 Minutes II.
+Grodin wrote eight books and three plays.
+He also hosted a talk show on CNBC and, in 2000, was a political commentator for 60 Minutes II.
 He returned to acting in Louis C.K.'s FX show Louie and Noah Baumbach's film While We're Young (2014).

 Biography from the Wikipedia article Charles Grodin.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.